 Regardless of which takeoff and estimating solution contractors choose, taking on sustainable energy jobs today is sure to secure their future in the industry through job opportunities, growth, and skill development.

 The Solar and Wind Grid Services and Reliability Demonstration Program and the Building a Better Grid Initiative are steps toward a greener, more sustainable future for the United States.
 As renewable energy options become more commonplace, our reliance on fossil fuels will be reduced.
 This endeavor will help to ensure we can enjoy a happy, healthy environment for years to come.

 Electrical contractors should begin taking steps today to ensure they can take part in these exciting and new technological developments.

-For more information on these profitable opportunities, click here!
+For more information on these profitable opportunities and how McCormick’s electrical estimating software can help, click here!